-Transactions carried out with the Fund by the administrator, investment advisor, custodian, Directors and other connected parties must be carried out as if negotiated at arm's length.
+Transactions carried out with the Fund by the administrator, investment manager, investment advisor, custodian, Directors and other connected parties must be carried out as if negotiated at arm's length.
 Transactions must be in the best interests of the shareholders of the Fund.
-Details of related parties and related party transactions are disclosed in notes 7 and 16 of the notes to the financial statements.
+Details of related parties and related party transactions are disclosed in notes 5, 8 and 17 to the financial statements.